Why the Dordogne is so amazing

 You can’t come to France without going to a market!
 The best one is on Sunday morning in Issigeac.
 There are local markets in Beaumont on Tuesdays and Saturdays, and in Monpazier on Thursdays.
 In the winter there are truffle markets, and in the summer evening markets where you can buy food from stalls and sit at trestle tables in the town squares.
 Villeréal has a monthly antiques market and Beaumont a large brocante several times a year.

 The Dordogne is perhaps best known for black truffles which can be found in winter and summer.
 We can arrange for you to go truffle hunting with Mokka the dog to find and taste some truffles.
-The region is also known for duck, which you will find on many restaurant menus.
-Walnuts and hazelnuts grow in abundance here, and in the summer the markets are full of strawberries (considered some of the best in France) and in the autumn cep mushrooms.
+The region is also known for duck and walnuts and hazelnuts grow in abundance here, and in the summer the markets are full of strawberries (considered some of the best in France) and in the autumn cep mushrooms.

 The Romans planted vineyards around Bergerac, which now boasts some award-wining vineyards.
 We can arrange a tour of different vineyards, or a visit to one which offers an hour-long tour.
 If you don’t want to drive, then we can arrange for a wine-tasting here at Le Mas, learning about the best of the local wines.
 If you’re going to Bordeaux, stop off at Saint-Émilion whose vineyards surrounding the town are a UNESCO World Heritage Site.